 4-Year Graduation Guarantee

-- Full range of academic support services is offered to assist students in meeting their goals.
+- Academic support services is offered to assist students.

-- Student must be a first-time freshman.
+- Must be a first-time freshman.
 (Dual credit courses and AP course are accepted.)

-- Student must maintain continuous, full-time enrollment over eight consecutive semesters.
+- Must maintain continuous, full-time enrollment over eight consecutive semesters.

-- Student must complete a minimum of 30 credit hours per academic year.
+- Must complete a minimum of 30 credit hours per academic year.

-- Student must maintain the necessary GPA requirement for their major and must remain in good academic standing.
+- Must maintain the necessary GPA requirement for a major and remain in good academic standing.

 - Part-time students

-- Students who are double-majoring or with minors requiring coursework beyond eight semesters
+- Students with a double-major or minors requiring coursework beyond eight semesters

 - Transfer students